2026 CLASSES

 SUMMER CAMPS

-4. Music - In our music program at Princess Nahi'ena'ena Elementary School, the first in the school's history, we are currently teaching music to the entire student body in multiple classes every two weeks, preschool through 5th grade two days a week.
+3. Music - In our music program at Princess Nahi'ena'ena Elementary School, the first in the school's history, Mrs. Smith is currently teaching music to the entire student body in multiple classes every three weeks, preschool through 5th grade two days a week.
 The classes are an opportunity for children to learn to read, compose and perform music, which enhances performance in many other school disciplines.
 The children are wildly enthusiastic about these classes as they are able to participate in floor mat note exercises as they learn to play and write music.
-The music program is 8 classes per day, two days a week meaning 1,920 music instructions per month.
-The classes, including the Hawaiian language immersion class, are so popular the teachers often double up their students (one or two classes will be added to another for a music class with 53 children).
+The music program is 6 classes per day, two days a week meaning over a thousand music instructions per month.
+The classes, including the Hawaiian language immersion class, are so popular the teachers often double up their students (one or two classes will be added to another for a music class with up to 53 children).

-5. Photography - To the delight of the students, award winning photographer, Marty Wolff, is teaching his Photo Workshop Club each week at Sacred Hearts School.
+6. Photography – Last year, to the delight of the students, award winning photographer, Marty Wolff, taught his Photo Workshop Club each week at Sacred Hearts School.
+We are trying to arrange it again for this year.

-Also scheduled for this year are our Summer Camps, and we hope to once again partner with HuliHia, the Boys & Girls Clubs of Maui, the University of Hawaii and the National Oceanic & Atmospheric Administration.
+Also in scheduling are our Summer Camps, and we hope to once again partner with HuliHia, the Boys & Girls Clubs of Maui, the University of Hawaii and the National Oceanic & Atmospheric Administration.
 We will also be continuing with our popular PaintOuts, which are frequently held in conjunction with the art/science classes at Sacred Heart School.
 The area surrounding the new Sacred Hearts campus in Kaanapali has many dramatic locations for plein air painting.
 All post-fire classes are currently being held in our westside schools.

 Music Room Video Tour: